actinia-org/actinia-introduction/docs/index.md

 Accordingly, actinia offers two modes of operation: persistent and ephemeral processing.
 In particular, the **actinia server** is typically deployed on a server with access to a persistent GRASS GIS database (PDB) and optionally to one or more GRASS GIS user databases (UDB).

-The actinia server has access to compute nodes (**actinia nodes**; separate physically distinct machines) where the actual computations are performed.The actinia server acts as a **load balancer**, distributing jobs to actinia nodes.
+The actinia server has access to compute nodes (**actinia nodes**; separate physically distinct machines) where the actual computations are performed.
+The actinia server acts as a **load balancer**, distributing jobs to actinia nodes.
 Results are either stored in GRASS UDBs in GRASS native format or directly exported to a different data format (see Fig. 1).

 <center>
 <a href="img/actinia_PDB_UDB.png"><img src="img/actinia_PDB_UDB.png" width="60%"></a><br>